Installing pyrecodes

 Note

 Please note that python version x86_64 is required to run the third-party infrastructure simulators presented in Example 5.
-Further instructions are available here
+Further instructions are available here.

 Running Examples